How to Glaze Bathroom Cabinets for an Antique Look?

-A new coat of paint (or a stain) along with a glaze is a much cheaper way to enhance the beauty of your bathroom cabinets with a refreshed antique look.
+A new coat of paint (or a stain) along with glazing is a much cheaper way to enhance the beauty of your bathroom cabinets and vanity with a refreshed antique look.

-The glaze generally is a much thinner paint film that goes over the base paint color to give it more contrast and richness.
+Unlike paint, glaze is a much thinner film that goes over the base paint color to give it more contrast and richness.

 Glazing Cabinets Techniques and Steps